lucshi/test/README.md

 WASM application library and extension
 ========================================
 In general, WAMR provides 3 levels of APIs for programming the WASM application:
 - Built-in APIs: WAMR has already provided a minimal API set for developers.
-The minimal API includes:
 - 3rd party APIs: Programmer can download include any 3rd party C source code, and added into their own WASM app source tree.
 - Platform native APIs: The board vendors define these APIs during their making board firmware.
 They are provided WASM application to invoke like built-in and 3rd party APIs.
 In this way board vendors extend APIs which can make programmers develop more complicated WASM apps.